Welcome Finance PPI Claim

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

-Many customers may have been mis-sold PPI (Payment Protection Insurance) by Welcome Finance, PPI may have been attached to a customer's policy by Welcome Finance, in some cases without their knowledge.
+Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Welcome Finance, PPI may have been attached to a customer's policy by Welcome Finance, in some cases without their knowledge.
 Welcome Finance may have refused a credit application if PPI was refused by the customer.

 Welcome Finance PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Welcome Finance.